Counselling for adults in Chester, Cheshire. Online nationwide

 How soon after the loss can I contact you for counselling?

-You can make contact with me whenever you feel ready.
-However, during the initial days and weeks following your loss, it's common to experience intense emotions, shock, and even denial.
-This period marks the early stages of the grieving process.
-Many people find it helpful to wait a couple of weeks before seeking support, as they may feel more prepared to discuss and share their feelings and emotions at that time.
+You can reach out whenever you feel ready.
+In the early days and weeks after a loss, it’s common to feel intense emotions, shock, or denial.
+Many people find it helpful to wait a couple of weeks before seeking support, as they may feel more prepared to share their feelings then.

 How do you support clients who are grieving over the loss of a pet?